robbert-vdh/nih-plug/README.md

 - Full support for receiving and outputting both modern polyphonic note expression events as well as MIDI CCs, channel pressure, and pitch bend for CLAP and VST3.
+  - MIDI SysEx is also supported.
+Plugins can define their own structs or sum types to wrap around those messages so they don't need to interact with raw byte buffers in the process function.
 - Support for flexible dynamic buffer configurations, including multiple input and output busses.
 - A plugin bundler accessible through the